mdn/content/files/en-us/web/accessibility/understanding_wcag/perceivable/index.md

 ## Guideline 1.1 — Providing text alternatives for non-text content

 The key here is that text can be converted to other forms that people with disabilities can use.
-For example, it can be spoken by a screenreader, converted to large print, or represented on a braille display.
+For example, it can be spoken by a screen reader, converted to large print, or represented on a braille display.
 Non-text content refers to multimedia such as images, audio, and video.

 <table class="standard-table">
   <thead>